tvarchive/optimusTemplate/Readme.md

 These attributes are set across all tests running on a common test feed.

    <pre>
+        <b>Native App</b>: Sets the context for your test to run on a native app or mobile web
         <b>Belongs To</b>: Assigns the test to a particular application.
         <b>Runs On</b>: Assigns the test to user specific device.
 You can choose to run your tests either on device or emulator.
         <b>Application Directory</b>: Specifies the folder name where the application under test is placed.